muff1nman/ClassNotes/Data/DatabaseDesignAndImplementation_Notes.md

 Roots out what is called transitive dependencies.

 Transitive dependency
-- a chain of tow or more functional dependencies spanning two or more attribute groups (two or more correlations).
+- a chain of two or more functional dependencies spanning two or more attribute groups (two or more correlations).

 See Table 3-5 for example.